 Second-Year Research Paper

 In the spring term of the second year, students must enroll in Economics 3000 (Research Paper) and begin work on the second-year paper under the supervision of a member of the faculty of the department.
-Students must complete the research paper to the satisfaction of their faculty supervisor and receive a grade of SAT in Economics 3000 before they may take the General Oral Examination.
+Students must complete the research paper to the satisfaction of their faculty supervisor and receive a grade of SAT in Economics 3000 before they may take the Written Field Exam.

-In selecting fields for the oral examination, the candidate must choose at least one field from the following list:
+In selecting fields for the written examination, the candidate must choose two fields from the following list of fields.

 Students may take a second field from the list or may propose a second optional field for advanced study that is especially adapted to the candidate’s interests and needs.
 A special field of study may be approved if it meets the criteria: (a) that there is a significant body of economic literature in the field, (b) that the field is sufficiently broad to be recognizable as a field for teaching and research, and (c) that a member of the faculty offers instruction in the field and is prepared to give an oral examination in it.
 An optional field will not be approved if it is a field of specialization within one of the other fields presented by the candidate.